Infrastructure and economics: Ownership and financing of infrastructure

 Infrastructure may be owned and managed by governments or by private companies, such as sole public utility or railway companies.
 Generally, most roads, major ports and airports, water distribution systems and sewage networks are publicly owned, whereas most energy and telecommunications networks are privately owned.
 Publicly owned infrastructure may be paid for from taxes, tolls, or metered user fees, whereas private infrastructure is generally paid for by metered user fees.
-Major investment projects are generally financed by the issuance of long-term bonds.
+Major investment projects are generally financed by the issuance of infrastructure bonds, specialized long-term bonds, which (often) offer interest and tax benefits.

 Hence, government owned and operated infrastructure may be developed and operated in the private sector or in public-private partnerships, in addition to in the public sector.
 In the United States, public spending on infrastructure has varied between 2.3% and 3.6% of GDP since 1950.
 Many financial institutions invest in infrastructure.